 Authority Function 3.
 To determine areas and levels of cover for insurance.
 Executive 4.
 To approve spending from the Insurance Fund in individual projects or a group of related projects or a group of related items up to a maximum of £20,000.
 Executive 5.
-To determine rates of interest payable under: Non- Executive (a) Public Health Acts and Housing Acts (rechargeable works executed by the Council) (b) Local Government (Miscellaneous Provisions) Act 1976 (dangerous trees and restoration of supplies).
-1970 (dangerous frees and restoration of supplies).
+To determine rates of interest payable under: Non- Executive Public Health Acts and Housing Acts (rechargeable works executed by the Council) (b) Local Government (Miscellaneous Provisions) Act 1976 (dangerous trees and restoration of supplies).